crismolav/ggnn/README.md

 python chem_tensorflow_dense.py --log_dir borrar  --restrict_data 100 --pr btb --alpha 0.003
 ```

-where --restrict_data limits the number of training examples to 100 and -alpha sets the learning rate to 0.003.
+where --restrict_data limits the number of training examples and -alpha sets the learning rate.
 To look at all the available options for running the code refer to chem_tensorflow_dense.py and look at the top of the code where it says "options".

 the previous code will output something like the following